MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Getting in touch with the WebView2 team

-Help us build a richer WebView2 experience by sharing your feedback!
+Help us build a richer WebView2 experience by sharing your feedback.
 Visit our [feedback repo](https://aka.ms/webviewfeedback) to submit feature requests or bug reports.
 It’s also a good place to search for known issues.
 During developer preview, we will also be collecting telemetry data to help us build a better WebView.
 Users can turn off WebView data collection by navigating to edge://settings/privacy in the browser and turning off browser data collection.